 AURA Festival of Artist Moving Images

-CIRCUIT is proud to present AURA Festival of Artists Moving Images - Wellington, New Zealand 28 Sept-5 Oct 2019.
+CIRCUIT is proud to present AURA Festival of Artists Moving Images, Wellington, New Zealand, 28 Sept-5 Oct 2019.

-Home Movies is curated by AURA Director Mark Williams and local artist Laura Duffy.
-Williams says “A lot of people call Newtown home.
+Home Movies was curated by AURA Director Mark Williams and local artist Laura Duffy.
+Williams said, “A lot of people call Newtown home.
 This project is an opportunity to acknowledge the colour and diversity of the suburb and introduce visitors to new shops and spaces.
 Hopefully while everyone is looking at the art works they also take the time to pick up a sandwich from Good Boy, get their broken cellphone repaired at TechnoFix or learn about the history of Pacific migration to Newtown!”

 On Saturday 5 October AURA will present an academic symposium at the Newtown Community Centre called From Me To You, which features speakers from across New Zealand discussing the question of where art begins in the diaristic, and how can an artist’s personal experiences address collective problems?